 Electromagnetic interaction between stator and rotor

-A stator is A component of a three-phase motor that remains stationary and is typically made up of a laminated silicon steel core with windings embedded in the slots.
+A stator is a component of a three-phase motor that remains stationary and is typically made up of a laminated silicon steel core with windings embedded in the slots.
 The rotation generated when current flows through the stator winding creates a rotating magnetic field, which induces currents in the rotor, producing electromagnetic torque to drive their revolutions.
 The stator of even a typical commercial engine can operate with >96% efficiency, meaning less energy goes to waste.

 Differences in the operation of asynchronous and synchronous motors

 The speed of a synchronous motor’s rotor is almost entirely synchronized with the magnetic rotating field.
 In synchronous motors, rotor speed is related to the grid frequency.
-Under normal conditions of 50 Hz supply frequency a synchronous motor with four poles will always have speed at 1500 rpm (n s) and slip equal to zero (%).
+Under normal conditions of 50 Hz supply frequency, a synchronous motor with four poles will always have a speed at 1500 rpm (n s) and slip equal to zero (%).
 It is the design of choice in equipment requiring precision control over speed, such as governors and variable-speed motors.
 The efficiency of a standard synchronous motor can be as high as 98%.

 The impact of rotor structure and materials on performance